Subscription billing

 Subscription signup

-The FTC rule mandates that businesses, when enrolling consumers in subscription billing (in any media, including online, via telephone or in person) follow guidelines to ensure consumers are adequately informed of all terms before purchase and are not enrolled without their explicit consent.
+The federal negative option rule mandates that sellers, when enrolling consumers in subscription billing (in any media, including online, via telephone or in person) follow guidelines to ensure consumers are adequately informed of all terms before purchase and are not enrolled without their explicit consent.

 Disclosures